pegeler/eddington2/R/package/README.md

 functions may also be used for *h*-indices for authors.
 Both are specific applications of computing the side length of a Durfee square.

+The package can also be used to ingest GPS Exchange Format (GPX) files into a `data.frame` format conducive to computing the Eddington number.

 ## Installation

-You can install the released version of eddington from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of `eddington` from [CRAN](https://CRAN.R-project.org) with:

 ``` r